misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-89">Changing the center position of radial gradients</Figures>

-None of those positioned radial gradients were explicitly sized, so they all defaulted to farthest-corner.
+None of those positioned radial gradients were explicitly sized, so they all defaulted to `farthest-corner`.
 That’s a reasonable guess at the intended default behavior, but it’s not the only possibility.
 Let’s mix some sizes into the gradients we just saw and find out how that changes things (as depicted in Figure 9-90):

 ```css
 radial-gradient(30px at bottom left, purple, gold);